wn9237/rest_spec/markdowns/api/user_assignlicense.md

 |removeLicenses|Guid||

 #### Response
-If successful, this method returns `, ` response code and [User](../resources/user.md) object in the response body.
+If successful, this method returns `200, OK` response code and [User](../resources/user.md) object in the response body.